Deliver high-touch (and effective) customer experiences through high tech.

 TIPS: Gain leadership buy-in.
 Re-assess customer experience across touch points.
 Incorporate a closed feedback loop.
 Survey.
 Prioritize training.
 Ensure evaluation metrics are measuring the right thing (e.g., are customer service reps being managed by the time spent on the phone or by issue resolution?)

 Finally, as technology today is making it even easier to stay in touch with your customers, you don’t need to wait until you have a highly-sophisticated infrastructure in place.
 In the evolution of relationship marketing, it's OK to start small.
-Begin to identify your low-hanging fruit and test.
+Sometimes it’s the little things that deliver the biggest advantages of relationship marketing.
+Identify your low-hanging fruit and test.
 For some companies (hint: Apple), that might be updating suppression lists.
 For others, it might be increasing the ante with personalization.
 Take a step back and define your ideal customer relationship.
 Now, how can you bring that to life?